-If you live in a high-risk flood zone and your home is financed with a federally-backed mortgage, your lender may require you to purchase flood insurance.
-While lenders can require flood insurance by their own accord, it often isn’t up to them — federal law mandates that government regulated or insured lenders require this coverage on all homes and buildings in special flood hazard areas.
+If you live in a high-risk flood zone and you have a federally-backed mortgage, your lender may require you to purchase flood insurance.
+While lenders can choose to require flood insurance as a condition of your mortgage, there are also federal mandates that require this coverage on all homes and buildings in special flood hazard areas.

 When is flood insurance required by law?

-Your lender can also require flood insurance regardless of whether your mortgage is federally backed or not — like if you have a conforming mortgage secured by Fannie Mae and Freddie Mac.
-In most cases, Fannie and Freddie won’t agree to secure a mortgage on a home in a high-risk area if it’s not protected with flood insurance, so lenders often require coverage for this reason.
+In some cases your lender may also require flood insurance regardless of whether your mortgage is federally backed or not, like if you have a conforming mortgage secured by Fannie Mae and Freddie Mac.
+In most cases, Fannie and Freddie won’t agree to secure a mortgage on a home in a high-risk area without a flood insurance policy, so lenders often require coverage for this reason.

 Learn more >> 5 easy steps to buying flood insurance